scandipwa/docs.scandipwa.com/content/docs/plugin-mechanism.md

 // We can also wrap around a class! const classWrapper = (Class) => {
-    // E.g: return the original class wrapped with a HOC return withRouter(Class);
+    // E.g: return the original class wrapped in a HOC return withRouter(Class);
 }
 ```